NucleaPeon/qt5menugen/README.md

         QtMenuGen menugen = new QtMenuGen(":/menu.json");
         menugen->setup(this, this);
     }

 ```

-*QtMenuGen can take a QUrl or a QString path, the ":" denotes a Qt Resource file path.*
+*QtMenuGen can take a QUrl or a QString path.
+The ":" denotes a path from a Qt Resource file.*

-A super easy example is a QAction that closes the application.
+A simple example is having a .json file that sets up a QAction that closes the application.

 ```
 [